 Returning home, I took the medication as prescribed.
 I remember the excruciating pain during the termination process.
-The pain was so intense that I was doubled over on the floor of the living room, biting a washcloth as I prayed for the pain to subside.
+I was doubled over on the floor of the living room, biting a washcloth because the pain was so intense.
 Eventually, I passed out on the floor falling asleep for several hours.
 I would wake up and it would all start again.
 This went on for a few days but with each day, I started feeling more myself.

 Several days had gone by and I still hadn’t miscarried.
 Until one evening at work, I started to feel what would be menstrual cycle pains and excused myself to the restroom.
 I sat down on the toilet and blood began pouring out of my body.
 I stood up and gazed down at the small sack that had exited my womb.
 Everything felt very surreal at that moment as if I were in a dream.
 When I fully realized that my baby was lying on the bottom of the commode, I began to cry.
 The loss that I had felt was very real at that moment…recognizing what I had done and that I had ended my own child’s life.